 See more information on the monitoring of vaccine safety.

 The original version of the PCV (Prevenar) was introduced in 2006 with a vaccine protecting against seven of the types of bacteria.
 This resulted in a big reduction in the number of cases of pneumococcal disease in babies caused by these seven types (see graph below).
 However, there was an increase in the number of cases caused by other types of the bacteria.
 Six strains in particular were identified as causing most of the new cases of pneumococcal disease.
 In 2010, the PCV vaccine was changed to one that protected against 13 types of bacteria (Prevenar13).
 The additional six types of pneumococcal bacteria are now also starting to disappear from the UK because of the vaccination programme.
 The vaccine has a herd immunity effect; vaccination of babies has reduced the amount of disease in the whole population, because infants and children are no longer carrying the pneumococcal bacteria and spreading them around.
+It is possible that other strains of pneumococcal bacteria may become more common in future and start to replace the strains that are disappearing.
+If this happened, a new vaccine covering more of the strains would need to be developed.

 Source: Public Health England